 WA-focused gold exploration and development company Classic Minerals Limited (ASX.
-CLZ) ("Classic", or "the Company") is pleased to announce that it has received further assay results from its extensive infill RC drilling program at its Kat Gap Gold Project in Western Australia.
-The Company has completed a further 14 holes for 890 metres at Kat Gap.
+CLZ) ("Classic", or "the Company") is pleased to announce that it has commenced a program of deeper RC drilling in addition to the infill program at its Kat Gap Gold Project in Western Australia.